Cored-Inc/Disvide/README.md

 18/04/2023

-- Re-wrote templates for all languages respectively to support all the listed features above.
-- Made huge progress on the command generator part of disvide.
-- Other minor changes...
+- Removed all references of bot username as it's useless.

 ## 🤝 Contributing